robertorcosta/azure-docs.pt-br/articles/iot-hub/iot-hub-reliability-features-in-sdks.md

 ---
-title: Gerenciar conectividade IoT Hub & SDKs de mensagens confiáveis
+title: Gerenciar a conectividade do Hub IoT & sistema de mensagens confiáveis w/SDKs do dispositivo
 description: Saiba como melhorar a conectividade do dispositivo e as mensagens ao usar SDKs do dispositivo do Hub IoT
 services: iot-hub
 author: robinsh